Tropical Plant and Soil Sciences

-The landscape horticulture option will prepare students to effectively design, installation, and maintenance of the built landscape that includes: trees, shrubs, flowers, house plants, and turf grass that are used to enhance the environment.
-Graduates of the program learn theoretical foundations, which lead to a practical understanding and implementation of how to produce environmentally and economically sustainable landscapes.
+The landscape horticulture option will prepare students to effectively design, install, and maintain landscapes that include trees, shrubs, flowers, house plants, and turf grass that are used to enhance the environment.
+Students of the program learn theoretical foundations, which lead to a practical understanding and implementation of how to produce environmentally and economically sustainable landscapes.

-The landscape industry in Hawai‘i is a multi-million dollar business incorporating landscape nurseries, landscape architects, landscape contractors, arborists, and landscape maintenance, and interior landscape companies.
-Hawai‘i has lush resorts, world-class golf courses, master planned residential communities, and a variety of commercial projects, which offer TPSS students excellent opportunities to choose from upon graduation.
+The landscape industry in Hawai'i is a multi-million dollar business incorporating landscape nurseries, landscape architects, landscape contractors, arborists, and landscape maintenance, and interior landscape companies.
+Hawai'i has lush resorts, parks, recreation and athletic fields, world-class golf courses, master planned residential communities, and a variety of commercial projects, which offer TPSS students excellent opportunities to choose from upon graduation.

-Students selecting this option need to take BOT 101 and 101L (or their equivalent) or BIOL 172 and 172L (or their equivalent) and CHEM 161 and 161L and CHEM 162 and 162L or BIOL 341 (or their equivalent) to fulfill part of the natural science requirement of the UH Manoa core.
-These are considered prerequisite to upper division courses in the major.
+Students selecting this option need to take MATH 140 or NREM 203, BOT 101/101L (or their equivalent) and CHEM 161/161L and CHEM 162/162L (or their equivalent) to fulfill the natural science requirement of the UH Manoa Core.
+These are considered prerequisite to some upper division courses in the major.

 The following courses need to be taken for this major:

-The student must take 12 credits from the following electives for this option:
+The student must take 7 courses from the following electives for this option: